Rest in the Father and Son

 Don’t become accustomed to the world.
 Be alert!
 Being aware of the lure of worldly things allows us to take to God the things that tempt us.
 We reside “in” this world as temporary residents.
 Do not behave as the world does.

-In order to deal with the challenges in this world, your best tool is prayer that strengthens your reliance on God.
+To address the challenges of the world, your most effective tool is prayer, which strengthens your reliance on God.
 Do not behave as the world does.
-Independence, self-reliance, and refusing to ask for help, especially from God increases your stress.
+Independence, self-reliance, and refusing to ask for help, especially from God, increase your stress.

 Rely on God

 Dependence on God differentiates you from non-Christians.
 It also changes how we run our businesses and live our lives; that is the way God directs us.
-We are His completely, leaning on Him, turning to Him, relying on Him to be with us especially if our path is not smooth, the winds not calm, and the world not following Him.
+We are His completely, leaning on Him, turning to Him, relying on Him to be with us, especially if our path is not smooth, the winds are not calm, and the world is not following Him.

 1For we know that if our earthly house of this tabernacle were dissolved, we have a building of God, an house not made with hands, eternal in the heavens.
 2 For in this we groan, earnestly desiring to be clothed upon with our house which is from heaven: 3 If so be that being clothed we shall not be found naked.
 4 For we that are in this tabernacle do groan, being burdened: not for that we would be unclothed, but clothed upon, that mortality might be swallowed up of life.
 5 Now he that hath wrought us for the selfsame thing is God, who also hath given unto us the earnest of the Spirit.
 6 Therefore we are always confident, knowing that, whilst we are at home in the body, we are absent from the Lord: